dragcom/Beyond-the-Surface-How-Lighting-Materials-and-Preprocessing-Shape-NeRF-vs-3DGS/README.md

 Videos were captured using an iPhone with the Blackmagic Camera application.
 Camera settings, including exposure, focus, and white balance, were fixed across recordings.

-A 360° orbital ("donut") trajectory was used to capture each object under the six experimental conditions.
+A 360° orbital trajectory was used to capture each object under the six experimental conditions.

 ### Reconstruction Pipeline